acl-services/paprika/packages/ListBoxBrowser/README.md

 ## Description

-ListBox Browser component lets you select options in a multi level environment
+ListBox Browser component is a two column layout that allows users to select one or multiple options.
+It is similar to the experience of browsing a file manager in any operating system.

 ## Installation